 Jasper works best with short prompts.
 Your prompts can come in the form of subheadings, sentences, or partial sentences.
 Many times, I will start a sentence and let Jasper finish it using medium output length content.

 Typically, he will finish my sentence and write another paragraph or two.
 Then I prompt him again until the end of my article.
 Sometimes he needs more promptings, sometimes less.

 You can use all kinds of prompts:

-- Type in “write an article about how I help Jarvis write articles” as your first sentence.
+- Type in “write an article about how I help Jasper write articles” as your first sentence.

 - Type “Here are the reasons you should try Jasper:“

 Once Jasper generates content, he stops until you write a few more words or a sentence.
 These words let him know where you want him to go next.

 A trick I’ve learned is that you can cut and paste or copy and paste existing content.
 This often activates Jasper again.